AlexWorx/ALib-Class-Library/docs/pages/alib_mod_strings.md

 ## 6.5 Signed String Length ## {#alib_strings_details_signedlength}
 The string types introduced with this module are using type \alib{integer} to store the string's length.
-This is a signed type - in contrast to what the C++ standard library suggests by using type \c size_t for the length of type \c std::string!
+This is a signed type - in contrast to what the C++ standard library suggests by using type \c size_t for the length of the type \c std::string!

 There are very good reasons to consider this as a wrong design decision.
-Negative string length are impossible and thus, this is an artificial, non-necessary restriction, because \alib strings cannot be longer than only half of the virtually addressable memory (on standard hardware).
+Negative string length is impossible, and thus, this is an artificial, non-necessary restriction, because \alib strings cannot be longer than only half of the virtually addressable memory (on standard hardware).

-Honestly, the main argument for taking this restriction into account, is to avoid a lot of clutter code when it comes to subtraction of string length values.
+Honestly, the main argument for taking this restriction into account is to avoid a lot of clutter code when it comes to subtraction of string length values.
-\alib compiles with the almost all reasonable compiler warnings enabled.
+\alib compiles with almost all reasonable compiler warnings enabled.
 Being signed, many static casts for converting  signed and unsigned integral values would be needed to avoid warnings.
-This would not only be true in the library code itself, but with all code that uses the strings and that also uses a similar restrictive warning policy with compilation.
+This would not only be true in the library code itself, but with all code that uses the strings, and that also uses a similar restrictive warning policy with compilation.

 However, besides this confession of a certain level of laziness, there is also a true benefit in